slisovski/TheGeolocationManual/docs/07-SGAT.md

 $$zenith = 90 - sun elevation angle$$

-There are multiple ways to define the time period for calibration.
+There are multiple ways to define th e time period for calibration.
 Best is to know when the individual left the deployment site and if there where a couple of weeks between deployment and departure.
 In many instances the departure date (or the arrival to the retrieval site) is unknown.
 The `lightImage` together with the `tsimageDeploymentLine` can help to define suitable period (the right time period can be optimized by changing the date in the `tm.calib` vector and plotting the lines over and over again until you are sure that you have selected the beginning and the end of the calibration period).
 Again, the longer the period the better, but periods that are influenced by e.g. breeding in nest boxes or by movements should be excluded.

 More specifically, `lightImage` visually presents night (in black) and day (white) throughout the year.
 This allows us to see when changes in night length occur and thus when the bird has moved.
 Based on this, we can identify when the bird left the deployment site and manually specify these for `tm.calib` .